theVidVid/NYTA/README.md

-# README
+# NYTA Admin Panel

-This README would normally document whatever steps are necessary to get the application up and running.
+NYTA is a fictional admin panel for a Tech bootcamp that allows an administrative user the ability to create/edit/delete Courses, Cohorts, Students, and Instructors.

 Things you may want to cover:

+# Built with:

-* Ruby version
+* Ruby 2.5.0

 * System dependencies